Nepranal/ENGG1340-Snake-Game/README.md

 Food that will reduce the length of the snake while the score remains the same.
 Food with different symbol that has more points than other.

+To create and play the game:
+Download the file zip
+extract the file
+open terminal
+go to directory with all the files
+$make snake
+$./snake